astropy/halotools/docs/install.rst

 Verifying your installation
 -----------------------------

-After installing the code, you should navigate to the root directory of the package and run the full test suite to make sure your copy of Halotools is science-ready:
+After installing the code, you should navigate to the root directory of the package and run the full test suite to make sure your copy of Halotools is science-ready.
+This will generate a large number of compiler messages that you can ignore, and takes about a minute to run.

 	python setup.py test